HemapriyaOfficial/Ex.No.8/README.md

 # Comparison:
 The AI-generated image demonstrates Exceptional Fidelity to the prompt.
 It perfectly captured the intense orange and golden sunset colors, the distinct sun, and the silhouetted boats with figures on the reflective water.
 The photorealistic style and serene, warm mood were faithfully reproduced, making it a near-perfect realization of the detailed visual description.
+# Result:
+Thus the ability of text-to-image generation tools to reproduce an existing image by crafting precise prompts was demonstrated successfully.